 The Bachelor of Surveying Science degree course is a four-year full-time course.
 It contains a strong core of surveying subjects and includes also a wide choice of electives to enable a student to obtain at undergraduate level a greater depth of knowledge in one or more of the several specializations associated with surveying.
-Formal graduate courses lead to the award of the degree of Master of Surveying Science (8650) and of the graduate diploma in Surveying (5490).
+Formal graduate courses lead to the award of the degree of Master of Surveying Science (8650) and of the graduate diploma in Surveying (5490), and opportunities are provided for graduate research leading to the award of the degrees of Master of Surveying (2720) and Doctor of Philosophy (1680).